 Minehead to St Ives – the north section of the South West Coast Path.

 The South West Coast Path stretches over 630 miles along our glorious English coastline.
-The Walking Holiday Company have split this walk into three, more manageable, sections.
+Great British Walks have split this walk into three, more manageable, sections.
 The north section will cover the coast from Minehead to St Ives.
 This first section of the South West Coast Path is 230 miles long.

 Well known as our longest National Trail in England, the South West Coast Path walk is quite simply breath-taking.
 Including 70% of the walk in National Parks and Areas of Outstanding Natural Beauty.